Skip to content

 Deconstructing Strategic Design into Subdomains

 I recently started reading Learning Domain-Driven Design by Vlad Khononov to deepen my understanding of how software architecture can better reflect business goals.
-The first chapter sets a compelling stage: DDD is fundamentally about effective communication and aligning software design with business strategy.
+Chapter 1’s argument, stripped of jargon: software gets easier to change when its structure mirrors how the business actually makes money.
+Everything else in DDD is downstream of that.

 Strategic vs. Tactical Design